ja-relampagos/ja-relampagos.github.io/_pages/about.md

 - Ionosphere-Magnetosphere interactions, particularly plasma convection, the existence of dusk-dawn asymmetries, and substorm dynamics.
 - Space Plasma Physics.

-Aside from my research, I am keen to share what I learn and have taken part in outreach events and talks to make space science more accessible to a wider audience.
+Aside from my research, I am happy to share what I learn and have taken part in outreach events and talks to make space science more accessible to a wider audience.